epam/ai-dial-helm/README.md

  * [dial-extension](./charts/dial-extension) - you can use this chart to deploy various [AI DIAL components](https://github.com/search?q=org%3Aepam++DIAL&type=repositories) separately.
  * [dial](./charts/dial) - use this chart to deploy various [AI DIAL components](https://github.com/search?q=org%3Aepam++DIAL&type=repositories) at once.

+> Refer to [AI DIAL Architecture](https://docs.epam-rail.com/architecture) to learn more about it.

 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.